 If the data importer becomes aware that the personal data it has received is inaccurate, or has become outdated, it shall inform the data exporter without undue delay.
-In this case, the data importer shall cooperate with the data exporter to rectify or erase the data.
+In this case, the data importer shall cooperate with the data exporter to erase or rectify the data.